 Which Companies Offer Plans on Nebraska’s Health Insurance Marketplace?

-For 2021 plans, two health insurance companies offered policies on the Marketplace: Medica and Bright Health.9
+For 2022 plans, three health insurance companies offer policies on the Marketplace: Bright Health, Medica and Oscar (new).9

 How Much Does Marketplace Health Insurance Cost in Nebraska?